justin-napolitano/accord-bumper-weld/README.md

 ## Future Work / Roadmap

-- Add more detailed photos and videos of the repair steps
+- Add more detailed photos and video documentation of repair steps
-- Include a parts/tools list with links and alternatives
+- Include a comprehensive parts and tools list with purchase links and alternatives
-- Document follow-up repairs or improvements
+- Document any follow-up repairs or improvements
-- Possibly create a video tutorial or time-lapse
+- Consider creating a video tutorial or time-lapse of the repair process

 ---